iqm-finland/iqm-client/INTEGRATION_GUIDE.rst

 by the quantum computing framework or a third party library.
 To obtain the necessary information for circuit transpilation, :meth:`.IQMClient.get_dynamic_quantum_architecture` returns the names of the QPU components (qubits and computational resonators), and the native operations available in the given calibration set.
-This information should enable circuit transpilation for IQM quantum architectures.
+This information should enable circuit transpilation for the IQM Crystal quantum architectures.

-The notable exception is the transpilation of MOVE gates for IQM quantum computers with computational resonators, for which some specialized transpilation logic is provided.
-The MOVE gate moves the state of a qubit to an empty computational resonator, and vice versa, so that the qubit can interact with other qubits connected to the resonator.
-For this, we provide users with two transpilation functions: :func:`.transpile_insert_moves` and :func:`.transpile_remove_moves`.
-These functions can be used to insert or remove MOVE gates from the circuit, respectively.
+The notable exception is the transpilation for the IQM Star quantum architectures, which have computational resonators in addition to qubits.
+Some specialized transpilation logic involving the MOVE gates specific to these architectures is provided, in the form of the fuctions :func:`.transpile_insert_moves` and :func:`.transpile_remove_moves`.

-:func:`.transpile_insert_moves` is a transpiler pass for inserting MOVE gates into a circuit for devices with a computational resonator.
-It assumes that the circuit is already transpiled by third party software to an architecture where the computational resonator has been abstracted away.
-To abstract away the computational resonator, the connectivity graph is modified such that all the qubits connected to a common resonator are instead connected directly to each other.
-The function can take a ``qubit_mapping`` to rename the qubits in the circuit to match the physical qubit names.
-Additionally, the function can take the optional argument ``existing_moves`` to specify how this transpiler pass should handle the case where some MOVE gates are already present in the circuit.
-The options are specified by the enum :class:`.ExistingMoveHandlingOptions`.
-By default the function warns the user if MOVE gates are already present in the circuit but the ``existing_moves`` argument is not given, before proceeding to remove the existing MOVE gates and inserting new ones.

-:func:`.transpile_remove_moves` is a helper function for :func:`.transpile_insert_moves` to remove existing MOVE gates from a quantum circuit.
-It can be also used standalone to remove the MOVE gates from an existing circuit such that it can be used on a device without a computational resonator, or optimized by third party software that does not support the MOVE gate.
-For example, a user might want to run a circuit that was originally transpiled for a device with a computational resonator on a device without a computational resonator.
-This function allows the user to remove the MOVE gates from the circuit before transpiling it to another quantum architecture.
+See :mod:`iqm.iqm_client.transpile` for the details.

+A typical Star architecture use case would look something like this:

 .. code-block:: python

-    from iqm.iqm_client import Circuit, IQMClient, transpile_insert_moves, transpile_remove_moves
+    from iqm.iqm_client import Circuit, IQMClient, simplified_architecture, transpile_insert_moves, transpile_remove_moves

+    client = IQMClient(URL_TO_STAR_SERVER)
+    dqa = client.get_dynamic_quantum_architecture()
+    simplified_dqa = simplified_architecture(dqa)

+    # circuit valid for simplified_dqa
     circuit = Circuit(name="quantum_circuit", instructions=[...])
-    backend_with_resonator = IQMClient("url_to_backend_with_resonator")
-    backend_without_resonator = IQMClient("url_to_backend_without_resonator")

     # intended use
-    circuit_with_moves = transpile_insert_moves(circuit, backend_with_resonator.get_dynamic_quantum_architecture())
+    circuit_with_moves = transpile_insert_moves(circuit, dqa)
+    client.submit_circuits([circuit_with_moves])

+    # back to simplified dqa
     circuit_without_moves = transpile_remove_moves(circuit_with_moves)

-    backend_with_resonator.submit_circuits([circuit_with_moves])
-    backend_without_resonator.submit_circuits([circuit_without_moves])

-    # Using the transpile_insert_moves on a device that does not support MOVE gates does nothing.
-    assert circuit == transpile_insert_moves(circuit, backend_without_resonator.get_dynamic_quantum_architecture())
+    assert circuit == circuit_without_moves
-    # Unless the circuit had MOVE gates, then it can remove them with the existing_moves argument.
-    alt_circuit_without_moves = transpile_insert_moves(circuit, backend_without_resonator.get_dynamic_quantum_architecture(), existing_moves=ExistingMoveHandlingOptions.REMOVE)

 Note on qubit mapping